1. Medical & Health Disclaimer

 - You have diabetes, pre-diabetes, or insulin resistance

-- You have a history of or active eating disorder (anorexia nervosa, bulimia, binge eating disorder, ARFID)
+- You have a history of or active eating disorder

 - You have chronic kidney disease, liver conditions, or heart disease